FOR IMMEDIATE RELEASE

 Its list of champions includes some of the greatest names in golf history: Walter Hagen, Byron Nelson, Ben Hogan, Sam Snead, Arnold Palmer, Ben Crenshaw, Hale Irwin, Lee Trevino, Nick Price, Justin Leonard, Zach Johnson, Adam Scott, Jimmy Walker and 2019 champion Corey Conners, to name a few.

 Since Valero became title sponsor in 2002, the tournament has become a leader in charitable fundraising among PGA TOUR events.
-The Valero Texas Open together with the Benefit for Children eclipsed the $100 million mark in charitable giving in 2015, becoming the fourth PGA TOUR event to do so.
-Raising a record $15 million in 2019, the tournament has now contributed more than $155 million to hundreds of worthy charities.
+The Valero Texas Open, together with its Benefit for Children and Champions fore Charity initiatives, has contributed more than $171 million to hundreds of worthy charities since inception..
 Please visit www.ValeroTexasOpen.com for more information.

 Director of Marketing & Community Relations